mutairimjd/Udagram-Microservices/README.md

 To exit run `control + C`

-Push the images:
+Push your docker images:
  `dcoker-compose -f docker-compose-build.yaml push`

 ![SetupInstalltion](screenshots/PushImages.png)

-Check your Docker Hub, if the Images reach on there:
+Check your Docker Hub, if the images reach on there:

 ![SetupInstalltion](screenshots/DockerHub.png)

-### Creating a Kubernetes cluster on Amazon EKS with eksctl
+### Create a Kubernetes cluster on Amazon EKS with eksctl
 copy and paste the bash scripts bellow with your cluster name and configration variables:

 ```